gistya/scripts/docs/fix/loyaltycascade.rst

     :summary: Halts loyalty cascades where dwarves are fighting dwarves.
     :tags: fort bugfix units

-This tool aborts loyalty cascades by fixing units who consider their own civilization to be the enemy.
+This tool neutralizes loyalty cascades by fixing units who consider their own civilization to be the enemy.

 Usage